Sushanty6767/Travel-and-Tourism-Management/README.md

 - Eclipse IDE (or any Java IDE)
 - JDBC driver added to project classpath

+- 🚀 Features Implemented
+Core Functionality: All necessary features like tour booking, package management, user login/logout, and admin controls are implemented.

+Error Handling: Robust error handling mechanisms are in place to ensure the application handles invalid input and system errors gracefully.

+Integrated Tech Stack: A thoughtful combination of Java technologies has been used to develop an intuitive and responsive interface.

+Event Handling: Efficient use of Java event listeners and delegation improves application responsiveness.

+Data Validation: Both client-side and internal validation are implemented to ensure accurate and secure data operations.

+👨‍💻 Team Members
+Kavay Gera
+📧 gerakavay4@gmail.com

+Sushant Chaturvedi
+📧 sushant.24scse1180365@galgotiasuniversity.ac.in

+Yashdeep Shukla
+📧 Yashdeep.24SCSE1180255@galgotiasuniversity.ac.in

+Saurabh Rathaur
+📧 saurabhcpr1950@gmail.com

+📂 Project Structure
+bash
+Copy
+Edit
+/src
+  ├── travel.management.system
+        ├── Splash.java
+        ├── Dashboard.java
+        ├── Login.java
+        ├── BookPackage.java
+        └── ...
+🛠 Technologies Used
+Java (Core + Swing)

+AWT and Event Listeners

+File-based or in-memory storage (optional)

+📈 Project Objectives

+Provide an easy-to-use interface for booking and managing travel packages.

+Ensure modular and scalable code structure.

+Prioritize user experience through a well-integrated and tested design.

 ### Steps

 1. Clone this repository: